allanlundhansen/chat-ontology-builder-backend/docs/product-requirements/Phase 1/01-Kantian-Category-Structure-KG.md

 ### 5.3 Relationship Types

 - Implement relationship types corresponding to Kantian categories:
-  - INSTANCE_OF: Connects concepts to their categorical classification
+  - INSTANCE_OF: Connects concepts to their categorical classification and is inherently an implementation of unity
   - HAS_PROPERTY: Implements Substance-Accident relationships
   - CAUSES: Implements Causality relationships
   - INTERACTS_WITH: Implements Community (reciprocal) relationships